-If you would like to work there with other St. David’s folks, call or e-mail Jane Lass (see below).
-Or sign up on the bulletin board located next to the church entry door.
+If you would like to work with other St. David’s folks, call or e-mail Jane Lass.
 Shifts are on the second Saturday of every month from 1:00 p.m. to 4:00 p.m.
 It is fun.
-There is a lot of fellowship and camaraderie.
+There is a lot of cheerful fellowship and camaraderie, while serving the Lord.

 Carpooling to and from TH is available.
 And note also that St. David’s Episcopal Church Women (ECW) get monetarily credited for hours worked.
 The funds are available for the parish’s outreach program (e.g., gifts to charities, etc.)

 ECW (Episcopal Church Women) of the Pikes Peak Region operates this non-profit retail store.
 All income is shared among forty different charitable organizations.